A general framework for formulating structured variable selection: Selection rules and selection dictionaries

 The selection dependency is a general concept regarding limitations on which combinations of variables are allowed to be selected into a model.
 Table \ref{tab:ex} gives some examples of selection rules for a covariate set $\mathbb{V}=\{A, B, C\}$.

 There may be many possible subsets of variables that respect a given selection rule.
-We define the set of all possible subsets respecting a given selection rule as the corresponding selection dictionary.
-Before introducing selection dictionary, we define a general dictionary first. \begin{definition}[Dictionary] Given a finite set of candidate variables $\mathbb{V}$, a \textbf{dictionary} $\mathbb{D}\in\mathcal{P}^{2}(\mathbb{V})$ of $\mathbb{V}$ is a set of subset(s) of $\mathbb{V}$. \end{definition}
+We define the set of all possible subsets of $\mathbb{V}$ respecting a given selection rule as the corresponding selection dictionary.